 Shop at a grocery store that rewards you.
 Some stores may have sales, but others have both sales and a rewards program.
-Join their loyalty program to get members only discounts and accrue points that you can redeem for store gift cards.
+Join their loyalty program to get members-only discounts and accrue points that you can redeem for store gift cards.

 Ralphs for example gives low prices for members and sends you bonus coupons in the mail.
-Sometimes it’s a coupon for free pack of eggs, free orange juice or a $5 off certificate to be used on your next trip.
+Sometimes it’s a coupon for a free pack of eggs, free orange juice or a $5 off certificate to be used on your next trip.

 Buy Cheaper Food

 Certain foods are cheaper than others.
-A meal of rice, beans and vegetables are cheaper and healthier than a meat based meal.
+A meal of rice, beans and vegetables are cheaper and healthier than a meat-based meal.
 Stock up on items you can purchase by the pound like rice.
 When you see a good deal, buy it in bulk.
 It won’t spoil and you can eat a serving of rice for less than a quarter.